Eyes Above the Water: Purchase the book or request a speaking session here.

 I want to be very careful here: I am not endorsing suicide in any way.
 Instead, I want to shed light on a subject that has been shrouded in silence and shame for centuries.

-In my book, Eyes Above the Water, I try to tackle these difficult questions, blending history, theology, and lived experience to offer hope to those walking through the darkest valleys.
+In my book, Eyes Above the Water, I try to tackle these difficult questions, blending history, theology, and lived experience to offer real hope to those walking through the darkest valleys.
+It is a book designed to break through the isolation and remind you that your story isn't over.

 You are unrepeatable.